In distributive phosphorylation catalytic constants enable non-trivial dynamics: Biochemical reaction networks with mass action kinetics

 \section{Biochemical reaction networks with mass action kinetics}

-To establish Theorem~\ref{theo:main-cyc-simple} we exploit the special structure of the Jacobian of the network~(\ref{net:cyc_simple}).
-This structure is a common feature of a whole class of reaction networks that we call {\em networks with a single extreme ray}.
-We introduce it here in full generality.
+To establish our results we exploit the special structure of the Jacobian of a certain class of reaction networks that we call {\em networks with a single extreme ray}.
+We introduce this class here in full generality.
 To this end we first consider a general reaction network with $n$ species and $r$ reactions in Section~\ref{sec:general_RN} and recall the structure of the ODEs defined by such a general network.
-In Section~\ref{sec:steady-states} we discuss the steady states and formally define networks with a single extreme ray.
+In Section~\ref{sec:steady-states} we discuss steady states and formally define networks with a single extreme ray.
 In Section~\ref{sec:general_J} we present a formula for the Jacobian of a general reaction network at steady state.
 In Section~\ref{sec:single_extreme_vector} we discuss the steady state Jacobian of networks with a single extreme ray.
 Finally, in Section~\ref{sec:Hopf_single_E} we present conditions for simple Hopf bifurcations in networks of this kind.